hitchdev/hitchstory/docs/src/approach/human-writable.md

 ---
-title: Does hitchstory let "the business" write stories while you just write the code?
+title: "The business" writing stories for the developer antipattern
 ---

+>Gherkin allows Business Analysts to document acceptance tests in a language developers, QA & the business can understand (i.e. the language of Gherkin).
+By having a common language to describe acceptance tests, it encourages collaboration and a common understanding of the tests being run. - [Gherkin for business analysts](https://www.modernanalyst.com/Resources/Articles/tabid/115/ID/3810/Gherkin-for-Business-Analysts.aspx)

-Having "analysts" write and read stories instead of programmers was an explicit goal of several BDD tools like Cucumber.
-However, the reality of these tools is that "the business" is rarely interested in reading these stories, let alone writing them.
+Having analysts write and read stories instead of programmers was an explicit goal of most BDD tools like Cucumber.
+This was an enticing prospect - the developer wouldn't have to write tests (what a chore!).
+The product owner

+However, the reality of these tools is that stakeholders are interested in even reading these stories, let alone writing them.

 This is an explicit non-goal of hitchstory.
 The framework is designed such that it does not have loops, conditionals or other such accoutrements of a programming